 “Advising really helped me find direction!” —Sarah A., Class of 2010

-OASIS is conveniently located on the 4th floor of Brookens Library, next to the Center for Teaching and Learning (The Learning Hub).
-The center features two computer stations that students may use to access registration information.
-The center also houses a library of four-year advising guides for all undergraduate majors and minors.
+OASIS is conveniently located on the 4th floor of Brookens Library, next to the The Learning Hub (formerly the Center for Teaching and Learning).
+The office features two computer stations that students may use to access registration information.
+The office also houses a library of four-year advising guides for all undergraduate majors and minors.
 Peer advisors are avaible daily on a walk-in basis and assist with common questions about major pre-requisites and curriculum planning.
 Appointments can be made with the professional advisors through Starfish Connect or by sending a request through email.
-The OASIS staff will connect you with other resources across campus, all in the interest of supporting your academic success.
+The OASIS staff will connect you with other resources across campus as needed, all in the interest of supporting your academic success.

 OASIS also administers three programs focused on supporting academic success in the early semesters of one’s academic career.